 How many participants will there be?

-We expect Daniels Spectrum in Toronto to be full, with 220 participants.
-Other locations hold 30 – 80 people each.
+We expect Toronto to have over 200 participants.
+Other locations hold 30-40 people each.
 There’s no limit to how many can participate virtually!

 Having trouble registering?

 How many people do you need for a team?

 We encourage a minimum of three to make a team, but you can register as one—the Team Captain, and then ask others to join your team.
 The more people who join your team, the more fun, and the more good you can do.

 Be the Team Captain and register a team online now by clicking here.
 And have some fun with it—give your team a unique name or theme.
 Using the email templates in the online participant centre, it’s easy to invite your family, friends and colleagues to join your team.